 - Public sector professionals;

-Reports will be designed to help DPE affiliates craft messages for specific audiences for new organizing and internal organizing campaigns.
+Reports are be designed to help DPE affiliates craft messages for specific audiences for new organizing and internal organizing campaigns.

-Detailed analysis will be available for union staff and leadership and one-page talking points will be available for rank-and-file organizers.
-DPE will be releasing new reports approximately every two weeks beginning January 6, 2017.
+Detailed analysis is available for union staff and leadership and one-page talking points are available for rank-and-file organizers.
+DPE releases new reports approximately every two weeks beginning January 6, 2017.

 Survey results include data on professionals’ attitudes about unions; knowledge of unions and union effectiveness; perceived advantages and benefits of union membership; perceived disadvantages and concerns with having a union; preferred union qualities and values; perspectives on current job; and perspectives on their profession.